bookend-developers/bookend-services/README.md

   Postman tool will be used for unit and integration testing, and in addition to Postman, JUnit will be used for unit testing.<br />

 ## Muatation
-    line 46 47 48 if block removed
+    line 46 47 48 if block removed from ClubService class
 ## Unit Tests
     unit test failed. (clubServicerTest class - > shouldNotGetMyClubsIfUsernameDoesNotExist())